 This might not seem like a legitimate way to start selling crafts online but YouTube has many faces and crafts is definitely one of them.

 All types of crafters have uploaded thousands of hours of videos around crafting and their crafting businesses.
-The key here is to make entertaining videos and strategically reference your craft business and ways people can buy your products from you.
+The key here is to make entertaining videos, strategically reference your craft business, and tell your viewers all the ways they can buy your products.

 You’ll still need an online storefront where they’ll be able to order the crafts you create.